patrickmmartin/pith-writings/dao_of_scratch/article.md

 You can do this while just using the mouse - the selection extends naturally from your selected block to the end of the enclosing container block - another `Good point SSSS: selection of blocks has some subtle but powerful affordances`.
 Making use of another `Good point UUUU: the positioning of code blocks in the scripts area can be arbitrary.`, so you can park a small chunk of logic still within the visual context of where it was running to reduce the cognitive load.

-This works great on an interactive whiteboard to show the effect of a chunk of code blocks.
+This works particularly well on an interactive whiteboard to show the effect of a chunk of code blocks.

 Even more impressively: the Old Scratch 1.x desktop version, has a similar _single step_, which illuminates the currently running block!
-Clearly this was too mind-blowing and is not available in the current version.
+Clearly this was too mind-blowing and is no longer available in the current version.

 ## A List of Additional  Good Points